tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 Overview
 ---------

 This course provides students the skills and knowledge to develop their thin hypervisors as UEFI modules using Intel VT-x.
-This is a hands-on heavy class and will spend about half of the time with excesses.
+This is a hands-on heavy class and will spend about 40% of the time with excesses.

 Audiences